- Written by Hyun Chul Chung

 - Posted on March 3, 2023

-By default, when an SVI is configured on a VXLAN VLAN, then broadcast, unknown unicast, and unknown multicast (BUM) traffic received from the tunnel are punted to CPU.
+By default, when an SVI is configured on a VXLAN VLAN, then broadcast, unknown unicast, and unknown multicast (BUM) traffic received from the tunnel are copied to CPU.
 However, sending unknown unicast and unknown multicast traffic to CPU is unnecessary and could have negative side effects.
 Specifically, these packets take the L2Broadcast CoPP queue to the CPU.
+When there is a lot of unknown unicast and unknown multicast traffic, important broadcast traffic such as ARP may get dropped in the L2Broadcast CoPP queue.
+Further, this might also disrupt other control plane protocols such as BFD, BGP, etc.

 - Written by Lavanya Conjeevaram